tulane-cmps6610-fall-2025/problem-set-04-adumont2/answers.md

 - **5b.**

->>The greedy choice property does not hold for this subproblem.
+>>The greedy choice property does not hold for this problem.
 Greedy criteria will fail to produce an optimal solution.
 Two counter examples to lend credence to this assertion include:

 1. Greedy by Highest Value ($v_i$):